jpedro/jpedro.github.io/hundreds.md

 The reviews could be done by the developer teams but all projects need those minimal set of features, connected to the central structure.
 At the very start.
 Before they are handed out to developer teams.

+Centralising these projects under this single vending machine allows covering 90% of the Terraform plan validations.
+The rest 10% can be flagged for inspection.

 <!-- --- -->